 If chronic stress has caused you significant distress and impaired your ability to function normally, and you have started abusing substances, seek out professional help immediately.
 Treatment can help you develop healthier coping skills and find ways to lower your stress levels.
 Psychotherapy, including cognitive-behavioral therapy, and medications are available to help you.
 Chronic stress can also often be managed using self-help approaches like stress management techniques.

-Evoke Wellness MA Has Specialists Ready to Help with One Phone Call
+Evoke Wellness at Cohasset Has Specialists Ready to Help with One Phone Call

-Evoke Wellness MA offers evidence-based addiction treatment to cater to each patient’s individual needs.
+Evoke Wellness at Cohasset offers evidence-based addiction treatment to cater to each patient’s individual needs.
 Our solution-focused treatment provides men, women, and families integrated and comprehensive care geared towards leading you on the road to long-lasting recovery.
-At Evoke Wellness MA, our primary goal is to make your treatment experience as comfortable as possible.
+At Evoke Wellness at Cohasset, our primary goal is to make your treatment experience as comfortable as possible.
 If you are having issues with any substances, let us help you.
 Our specialists and professionals are highly qualified and supportive and will help you start today’s recovery journey.
 Recovery today for a better tomorrow.